 Simple Chevron Scarf

-This easy but elegant pattern is great for any beginner looking for a small challenge, or experienced knitters needing a mindless project.
+This easy but elegant pattern is great for any beginner looking for a small challenge, or an experienced knitter needing a mindless project.
 Instructions for the stitch pattern are written.
 Measurements are given in US and metric.

 Yarn: 475 yards / 435 meters of fingering weight